WTy-2/spec/Old/spec.md

 #### Unresolved Questions

-- Should records support row polymorphism, or should convertion just throw away unmatched fields?
+- Should records support row polymorphism, or should conversion just throw away unmatched fields?
-  - Row polymorphism would be quite a powerful feature, but it is unclear how it would operate with data declations (would the constructors also be polymorphic?)
+  - Row polymorphism would be quite a powerful feature, but it is unclear how it would operate with data declarations (would the constructors also be polymorphic?)
 - Could record constraints containing default expressions appear in more places?
 - At what point should the default expression be evaluated?
 It is part of a signature, so compile-time seems most natural, but WTy2's advanced typing features could make something even more ambitious here possible if there is a good use-case.